Business Policies and Procedures Manual

 Human Resource Services (HRS) reviews each position description and determines whether or not a position meets the exemption criteria and may be assigned to AP service.

-To view the exemption definitions, see the Administrative Professional Handbook, which is available on the HRS website.
+To view the exemption definitions, see the Administrative Professional Handbook.

 HRS administers the recruitment procedures for AP personnel.